daormar/debasher/doc/design_doc_resident.md

 `process_data` when it has enough, because the framework delivers each message as it arrives, with no join across ports.

-How a node finishes for good is not defined yet: `run()` returns only after a halt, and a halt sends no `CLOSE`.
+How a node finishes for good is not defined yet: `run()` returns only on a stop signal, and a stop sends no `CLOSE`.

 ## State capture and checkpoint schema